You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Working with skillful voice over talent is a pleasure.
 They can level up your work and offer valuable input.

 In doing so, we’ve learned a few things that stand out.
-We hope that by sharing these tips, we have helped you feel confident and able to hire the best voice over talent for your media project.
+We hope that by sharing these tips, we’ve helped you feel confident and able to hire the best voice over talent for your media project.

 Always play to your talent’s strengths.
 Marcus Buckingham, Founder of the Strengths Revolution, said, “You will excel only by maximizing your strengths, never by fixing your weaknesses.”

-This is sound advice when you hire voice over talent for your media project.
+This is sound advice if you hire voice over talent for a media project.

 Go for the talent that will make your project shine.
 But first, do the prep work.
 Find out where your voiceover will be recorded, get multiple takes, and ensure your final files meet industry standards.